The3DP/AnimOne/README.md

 # GRes Files
 The five "GRes" files are all ChatGPT generated.
-These were used to test ChatGPT's code improvment, as well as enchancment skills.
+These files were all used to test ChatGPT's code improvment, as well as enchancment skills.
 ## How the test was performed: